 In July 2015, the FASB issued Accounting Standards Update No. 2015-11 (ASU 2015-11): Simplifying the Measurement of Inventory, effective for annual and interim periods beginning after December 15, 2016.
 ASU 2015-11 changes the inventory measurement principle for entities using the first-in, first out (FIFO) or average cost methods.
 For entities utilizing one of these methods, the inventory measurement principle will change from lower of cost or market to the lower of cost and net realizable value.
-The Company adopted and applied ASU 2015-11 during the period ending March 31, 2017 which did not have a material impact on the consolidated financial statements.
+The Company adopted and applied ASU 2015-11 during the six month period ending June 30, 2017 which did not have a material impact on the consolidated financial statements.